|Crucible Guard CID is now live (Edit)||

 - On ranged units it can often give you another round of shooting, but chances that are the enemy will just run to jam you in then.

-- Low ARM high DEF infantry with stealth also like it - since Force mastery keep them safe from AOE's, they become unassailable by charges either.
+- Low ARM high DEF infantry with stealth also like it - since Force mastery keep them safe from AOE's, they become unassailable by charges too.

 - Telekinesis - There are few spells in the WM/H games with such a notorious fame as this one.
 TK will be cast nearly in every turn, either to help your army move up, or hinder your opponent.
 This spell has huge potential, such as: